-Attach Mounting Clips
+Step 7 - Attach Mounting Clips

 (You can skip this step if you want to use the existing mounting clips)

 Starting at the top of the doorway, attach the mounting clips along the top line with screws using a screwdriver.
 The clip lips should face the door or power drill.

-Attach New Roll Up Screen Door to the Mounting Clips
+Step 8 - Attach New Roll Up Screen Door to the Mounting Clips

 Mark the positions of the screen door and adjust the sidetracks to fit in the door opening by cutting or trimming the ends.

-Install Hold-down Hooks
+Step 9 - Install Hold-down Hooks

 (You can skip this step if you want to use the existing hold-down hooks)

-Check the Door
+Step 10 - Check the Door

 Pull down the screen and check if it fits easily and securely.
-The sides of the screen must be close enough the doorframe to prevent insects from passing through.
+The sides of the screen must be close enough to the doorframe to prevent insects from passing through.